spionagefilm/SpionFurDeutschland/README.md

 It takes a lot of processing power but the results were interesting.
 I translated and colorized the movie trailer as a test project.
 It took an overnight run just to process the trailer using the default google collab projects.
 I learned much about how to set up DeOldify, with the goal of setting up a bootable USB drive to boot my normally Windows machine into Linux to do the processing on my own machine.
 Eventually I was successful (subject of a future post).
 I also had just built a new gaming machine for my son, which happened to have an Nvidia 2070 Super.
 It turned out to be very good at processing colorization.
 Initial results were it took about 14 hours to colorize 3 minutes of video on my laptop with GTX 1070.
 Still, I broke up the movie into 3 minute chunks and was ready to process it that way.
 However, once the 2070 Super was online and everything was working, it took 4 hours 41 minutes to process the entire hour and a half long movie (8.6 frames per second colorization).
+The result is not perfect, but I think this technology will improve over time.

 Here is the trailer (click CC to enable subtitles). https://www.youtube.com/watch?v=K8JIcB4DfWU